MODEL OF CARE

 Who?

-Primary care providers, including GPs, child health nurses, practice nurses, First Nations people and Multicultural health workers, allied health, PHNs, NGOs, AMSs and ACCHOs.
+Primary health care providers, including GPs, child health nurses, practice nurses, First Nations health workers, allied health professionals, NGOs, AMSs and ACCHOs.

 How?

-Raising the topic of weight, monitoring weight/height, identifying risk to enable early intervention and managing appropriately through healthy habits.
+Raising the topic of health behaviours, monitoring weight, height and waist circumference, identifying risk to enable early intervention, and managing appropriately positive health behaviours.

 Objectives

-Primary Health care is our key to chronic disease prevention
+Primary Health care is key to chronic disease prevention

-Childhood overweight and obesity (without co-morbidities) should be managed in primary health care using multi- disciplinary services coordinated by the PHC provider, unless referral to hospital or specialist services is indicated (with co-morbidities).
-For further support on management within Primary Care, view the Clinician’s Toolkit.
+Children living with overweight and obesity should be managed in primary health care using multi-disciplinary services coordinated by the primary health care provider, unless referral to hospital or specialist services is indicated.
+For further support on management within Primary Care, view the Resource Hub.

-Preventative health starts early – one if five Australia children are already affected by overweight or obesity by the age of 5.[3]
-Childhood overweight and obesity can persist into adulthood and increases risk of cardiovascular disease, type 2 diabetes, stroke and poor mental health.
+Preventive health starts early – 1 in 5 Australian children are living with overweight or obesity by the age of 5.[3]
+Overweight and obesity in childhood can progress into adulthood, increasing disease biomarkers and the risk of cardiovascular disease, Type 2 Diabetes, stroke and poor mental health.[1][2][4]

-Parents are the primary influence on the development of child eating, physical activity and sedentary behaviours with parenting styles playing a role in developing healthy lifestyles.
-However, the ability of families to make healthy food choices is challenging in Australia’s obesogenic environment.[11][12]
+Parents and caregivers are the primary influence on the development of eating habits, physical activity and sedentary behaviours with parenting styles playing a role in developing healthy habits.
+However, the ability of families to make nutritious food and physical activity choices is challenging in Australia’s environment.[3]

 Small but sustainable changes can have lifelong positive outcomes.
-Preventative health is key to this.
-Support individuals by utilising local programs that may be of benefit.
+Preventive health is key to this.
+Connection to local programs can provide valuable support, helping individuals achieve better health outcomes.

 Hospital and specialist services